Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Abstract

 \section{Abstract}

-In the presence of annotated data, deep human pose estimation networks yield impressive performance.
-Nevertheless, annotating new data is extremely time-consuming, particularly in real-world conditions.
-Here, we address this by leveraging contrastive self-supervised (CSS) learning to extract rich latent vectors from single-view videos.
+In this paper we propose an unsupervised feature extraction method to capture temporal information on monocular videos, where we detect and encode subject of interest in each frame and leverage contrastive self-supervised (CSS) learning to extract rich latent vectors.
 Instead of simply treating the latent features of nearby frames as positive pairs and those of temporally-distant ones as negative pairs as in other CSS approaches, we explicitly disentangle each latent vector into a time-variant component and a time-invariant one.
-We then show that applying CSS only to the time-variant features, while also reconstructing the input and encouraging a gradual transition between nearby and away features, yields a rich latent space, well-suited for human pose estimation.
-Our approach outperforms other unsupervised single-view methods and matches the performance of multi-view techniques.
+We then show that applying contrastive loss only to the time-variant features and encouraging a gradual transition on them between nearby and away frames while also reconstructing the input, extract rich temporal features, well-suited for human pose estimation.
+Our approach reduces error by about 50\% compared to the standard CSS strategies, outperforms other unsupervised single-view methods and matches the performance of multi-view techniques.
+When 2D pose is available, our approach can extract even richer latent features and improve the 3D pose estimation accuracy, outperforming other state-of-the-art weakly supervised methods.